 The course brings the student in to the eye of the Architect, Engineer and Contractor by walking through Residential, Light Commercial and Heavy Commercial blueprints.
-Touching on Specifications and estimating, students will experience all
+Touching on Specifications and estimating, students will experience all aspects of a set of contract documents, learning the different types of construction and some of the means and methods necessary to construct all types of construction.
+Students will complete activities to create not only good technical skills but also practice soft skills and work ethics throughout the entirety of the course.

-DFTG-118 Manufacturing Processes
+DFTG-118 Manufacturing Processes 3-0-3

 The course acquaints the student with several areas of primary manufacturing processes.
 The interaction of manufacturing systems, manufacturing materials, manufacturing processes, introduction to management, manufacturing enterprise, automating manufacturing systems and manufacturing plant visits.
 You will learn that manufacturing is a managed system that draws upon resources, explore a number of material processing techniques and be introduced to the concepts of leadership/entrepreneurship.
-Personal cover letters resumes are developed in addition to a mach interview.
+Personal cover letters resumes are developed in addition to a mock interview.
 Soft skills and work ethic are practiced throughout the entirety of the course.